Ross D. Wyllie: Biography

 In 1971 Wyllie signed with the Fable label and released a single, "He Gives Us All His Love", in April.
 He followed with "It Takes Time" in August and "Sweet White Dove" in May 1972.

-Having acted in two episodes of Matlock Police in 1972-73, he played the part of television security man Chiller in early episodes of the TV series The Box.
+Having acted in two episodes of Matlock Police in 1974-75, he played the part of television security man Chiller in early episodes of the TV series The Box.
 Chiller, a Vietnam veteran, sabotages operations around Channel 12 and terrorises Fanny Adams (Vanessa Leigh) in her dressing room before being knocked out by Tony Wild (Ken James).
+He is institutionalised, but the following year Wyllie returned for a further five episodes in which Chiller is released and resumes stalking Fanny who eventually persuades him to seek further treatment.

-He then turned to the pub and club circuit.
+Wyllie then turned to the pub and club circuit.
 Later he formed a production company with fellow pop singer, Ronnie Burns, and talent manager, Jeff Joseph.
 With Tony Healey he created a public relations company.
 In the late 1970s he presented a late-night movie show on Melbourne's Channel 0–10.
 During the mid-1970s Wyllie opened and operated a record retail store in Bayswater, Arch Rivals.

 In May 1988 Festival Records released, Smile: The Festival Files Volume Ten, a compilation album of Wyllie's singles, as a part of their Festival File series.
 In a review of the collection for The Canberra Times, Stuart Coupe observed, "Star of Uptight, Wyllie's run of hits ended in the early '70s.
 This is probably the least interesting of the albums in this series, but at worst is a curio item."
 In August 2003 Wyllie performed an Uptight-themed variety show at the Palais Theatre, Melbourne, reuniting with other 1960s performers.

 Aztec Records released another compilation, Ross D. Wyllie: the Complete Collection, in August 2014.
 Paul Cashmere of Noise11 described it as "the first definitive career overview of 60s pop star."
 Toorak Times Gary Turner observed, "[it features] all the classic hits including 'Funny Man', 'The Star', 'My Little Girl', 'Smile', 'Uptight Party Medley', 'Short Skirts' and many more tracks including tracks live from Festival Hall Melbourne in 1994."
 Wyllie and wife were still living in Melbourne as from September 2014.
 During November 2016 Wyllie used a crowd funding site to raise money for a motorised wheelchair.
 During COVID-19 pandemic in Australia, in November 2020, Wyllie and his wife moved into a retirement village.